git-town/action/README.md

     main-branch: 'main'
 ```

-This action will default to your repository's default branch, which it fetches via
+The action will default to your repository's default branch, which it fetches via
 the GitHub REST API.

-#### Perennial Branches
+### Perennial Branches

 Perennial branches are long lived branches and are never shipped.